sibiraj-s/nvim/README.md

 brew install ripgrep fd stylua
 ```

-### Diagnostics

-Once everything is setup and running, run the `:checkhealth` command, which runs a series of diagnostic tests to check the health of the Neovim installation.

 ### Use nvim as git editor

 To use nvim as git editor instead of vim, run